 The answer to this question is simple, although paying off early is quite troublesome.
-If you find that paying off early is saving you significant amount of money, then yes — paying off early is worth the trouble.
+If you find that paying off early is saving you a significant amount of money, then yes — paying off early is worth the trouble.
 This post provides a calculator to find how much interest your mortgage will cost you during the lifetime of the loan.
 A calculator is provided later in this post.

 John has a mortgage of $300K.
 His interest rate is 3.5%.
 He pays $1,400 per month as his mortgage payment (without property tax and home insurance).
 He will pay off his mortgage loan in 28.08 year.
 During this time, total interest John will pay is $171,481.49.

 Jane has the same amount of mortgage with the same interest rate.
 She pays $1,450 per month instead of $1,400 (like John).
 Her mortgage will be paid off in 26.5 years.
-During this time, total interest she will pay is $160,499.98.
+During this time, the total interest she will pay is $160,499.98.

 Notice that Jane will pay $10,981.51 lesser amount of interest than John, just because she pays $50 more each month.
 Now imagine, how much one can save if she/he pays off $100, $150, or $200 more each month.
 Actually, you do not have to imagine.
 The calculator in this post will help you find this out.